gcdelatorre/portal/README.md

 # Scholarship Management System (Ongoing)

+trash ui for now bruh, just trynna go with the functionalities

 I decided to try build our **group final project** as part of learning **backend development**.
 It's a web-based **scholarship management system**.